Mironio/next-template/README.md

 - Everything is made on top of standard nextJS template (`npx create-next-app@latest . `)
 - look for 'SELECT' in the code to find places to change
+- Added `npm run generate-version` that populates version.ts with commit hash.
+This script can be used before deploy
+- Added api/health endpoint that emits 200 along with the version
+-

 ### Build